 Mean pH values for all stream-monitoring locations as recorded on a monthly basis are generally comparable to the pre-mining pH levels.
-The average pH of all sites is within the recommended ANZECC Guideline (pH 6.5 - 9.0) for fresh and marine waters for the protection of aquatic ecosystems, apart from Scotch Dairy Creek Upstream and Downstream which are slightly below the lower guideline.
-The pre-mining pH levels for Scotch Dairy Creek Upstream and Downstream were also slightly below the ANZECC Guidelines (pH 6.5 - 9.0).
+The average pH of all sites is within the recommended ANZECC Guideline (pH 6.5-9.0) for fresh and marine waters for the protection of aquatic ecosystems, apart from Scotch Dairy Creek Upstream and Downstream which are slightly below the lower guideline but consistent between upstream and downstream samples.
+The pre-mining pH levels for Scotch Dairy Creek Upstream and Downstream were also slightly below the ANZECC Guidelines (pH 6.5-9.0).
 As such, it appears that the activities of the mine in this reporting period have not affected the pH of the surrounding stream environments.

-The mean EC values were generally slightly higher than pre-mining.
+The mean EC values were reasonably similar to the pre-mining values being slightly higher or lower at each site.
 At the Four Mile Creek and Scotch Dairy Creek sites the mean EC was higher at upstream sites than downstream sites.
 At Weakleys Flat Creek sites the mean EC was higher at the downstream site than the upstream site, however, the increase in mean EC between the sites is lower than it was in pre-mining records.
 These results suggest that the mine is having a negligible impact on the EC of surface waters in the surrounding area.

-The annual mean TSS values at monitoring locations were generally similar to the respective pre-mining levels apart from higher values at Weakleys Flat Creek Downstream and lower values at Scotch Dairy Creek Downstream.
-The TSS higher values at Weakleys Flat Creek Downstream are potentially the result of water becoming stagnant at the site on several occasions through the 2013/14 AEMR reporting period.
-These results suggest that the mine is having a negligible impact on the TSS of surface waters in the surrounding area.
+The annual mean TSS values at monitoring locations were generally similar to the respective pre-mining levels apart from substantially lower values at Scotch Dairy Creek Downstream.
+Both the average and highest TSS values, the highest being 26mg/L recorded at Weakleys Flat Creek Downstream, are below the standard TSS criteria of 50mg/L. These results suggest that the mine is having a negligible impact on the TSS of surface waters in the surrounding area.